xenia-sh/jekyll-now/_posts/2018-5-10-Monkey-business:-predicting-volatility-in-the-financial-markets-(from-36.7%-to-25.9%-error).md

 output_train[&#39;TARGET1&#39;]&nbsp; = results.predict(input_train[cols]) #predicting on TRAIN</code></div>
 <br />

-<p>Doing the prediction, replacing empty values (about 1/6 of the dataset which is significant) with mean ones from the previous submission, and here&rsquo;s the result:</p>
+<p>Doing the prediction, replacing empty values (about 1/6 of the dataset which is, frankly, a lot) with mean ones from the previous submission, and here&rsquo;s the result:</p>